-Determine the voltage of the photon steps and the voltage of the Shapiro steps from the I-V characteristics recorded with RF irradiation and use the result to obtain the three RF frequencies.
+Determine the voltage of the photon steps and the voltage of the Shapiro steps from the I-V characteristics recorded with RF irradiation and use the result to obtain the three RF frequencies, separate for the two types of steps.
+Use again the maxima of the numerical derivative of the I-V curves to determine the step voltages.
 Carefully separate the Shapiro steps from the photon steps in the measurements without magnetic field.
 This takes some effort as the some of the steps are close together or even overlap.
-Use the knowledege about the photon steps taken from the curves with magnetic field.
+Use the knowledge about the photon steps taken from the curves with magnetic field.
 Clearly mark the photon steps and the Shapiro steps in the diagrams and add the order n.
+Discuss your results.
 Why do the Shapiro steps of order n=2 appear so close (or even at the same voltage) to the photon step voltage with n=1?